-Ola Electric is searching for an OEM that can manufacture the Ola electric scooter it plans to launch in India next year.
-The cab aggregator is in discussions with big companies like Bosch and Samsung, as per a new report from livemint.com.
+In September, a report from livemint.com stated that Ola Electric is searching for an OEM that can manufacture the Ola electric scooter it plans to launch in India next year, but it is clear now that Ola plans to ride solo.
+The company was in talks with big companies like Bosch and Samsung for the same.
 Bosch and Samsung supply parts to auto companies in India and the Ola Electric scooter would have a high level of localized content.
-Top quality electric scooters Bajaj Chetak and TVS iQube source their electric motor from Bosch.
+Top-quality electric scooters Bajaj Chetak and TVS iQube source their electric motor from Bosch.

-Ola Electric wants to set up the whole supply chain for the Ola electric scooter in India, a person aware of the developments told the business publication.
+Ola Electric wants to set up the whole supply chain for the Ola electric scooter in India, a person aware of the developments had told the business publication.
 Like Bajaj Auto in the case of the Chetak electric scooter, the company is in the process of reducing dependence on the global supply chain, much of which translates to Chinese origins.
-The plan is to create a local manufacturing capacity of 1 million EVs, mostly two-wheelers, by 2023, the source added.

 One of the major highlights of the electric scooter is its range of 240 km.
 The scooter can be fitted with three battery modules, each with 1.16 kWh capacity and 80 km range.
 The electric motor makes a maximum power of 6 kW and a maximum torque of 135 Nm at the wheel, which allows the scooter to go from 0 to 45 km/h in 3.9 seconds.
 The software is based on Android OS, compatible with iOS, has WiFi and Bluetooth connectivity and can receive over-the-air updates.
 The AppScooter also boasts 50-litre under-seat storage.